Duration: | 11 Day(s) - 10 Night(s) |

 Day 1: Arrival Paro to Thimphu

-Upon arriving in Thimphu, we will visit the National Painting school to see the young men and women at work in the production of handicraft items.
+Upon arriving in Thimphu, we will visit the National Painting School to see the young men and women at work producing handicraft items.
 Some specialize in mask making, some in wood curving, some in slate curving, and others in embroidery & scroll painting.
 Overnight stay in a hotel.

 Day 2: Thimphu to Trongsa